Royaljerry/jerrys-workflows-for-alfred/README.md

 ### Syntax

 - One line represents a folder.
-- Lines with the same indention levels represent sibling folders.
+- Lines on the same indention level represent sibling folders.
 - A positive indention to the previous line represents a subfolder.
 - A negative indention to the previous line represents a parent folder.
 - Indentions must be written with TAB characters.